• Skip to primary navigation

 Is there a safe way to flush your system of cocaine?

-• Drinking a lot of water can flush out cocaine traces from the system through the urine and sweat.
+• Drinking a lot of water can flush out cocaine traces from the system through urine and sweat.

 • Consuming detox pills or drinks.